zmarffy/apt-repo/README.md

     usage: apt-repo [-h] [-n NAME] [-l BASE_LOCATION] setup [-h] [--splash SPLASH] config
     ```

     You may select a name for your repo or leave it blank for the default, "repo".
 This is what allows you to serve multiple repos on one server.
 You may also add an HTML splash page if you'd like.
-A config file is the only required parameter, though.
+A JSON or YAML config file is the only required parameter, though.
 Here is an example of one.

     ```json
     {